KDitsa/Real-Time-Vehicle-Monitor/README.md

 - **📦 Message Queue Optimization**: Introduce Kafka Streams or Flink for real-time data transformations.

 ## 📝 Closing Thoughts
-This project demonstrates how a robust end-to-end telemetry pipeline can be built using open-This project presents a scalable, containerized architecture for real-time telemetry ingestion and monitoring.
+This project presents a scalable, containerized architecture for real-time telemetry ingestion and monitoring.
 By integrating **Kafka**, **Apache Cassandra**, and **Prometheus**, it shows how high-throughput data can be reliably handled and made observable.

 The removal of TimescaleDB and Grafana reflects a shift toward scalable, modular components.
 Cassandra provides distributed data persistence, while Prometheus enables system-level introspection with minimal overhead.